CWUsers/Priority-Todo-Manager/README.md

+# Priority Todo Manager

+Welcome to the Priority Todo Manager, an innovative task management application developed by Team #2 CWUsers from Central Washington University for the MLP Crimson Code Hackathon 2024.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Clone the repository and navigate to the project directory to begin.
+Below are the commands to set up and run the application.

 ### `npm start`

-Runs the app in the development mode.\
+This command runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The page will reload with your edits, and lint errors will be shown in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Execute this command to launch the test runner in interactive watch mode.
+For more information, see the [running tests](https://facebook.github.io/create-react-app/docs/running-tests) section of the Create React App documentation.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Use this command to build the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the [deployment](https://facebook.github.io/create-react-app/docs/deployment) section for more details.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+## Features

+- Manage your tasks with dynamic priority settings.
+- Enjoy a fully responsive design tailored by Tailwind CSS.
+- Keep track of time with a live clock feature.
+- Benefit from persistent storage with Redis.

+## Meet the Team

+This application was programmed within 24 hours by a dedicated team comprising Alice Williams, Jake Robinson, and Connor Dunning.
+They utilized a stack that includes Redis, React, React-router, Node.js, Express.js, and Tailwind CSS to bring this project to life.

+## Acknowledgements

+We would like to thank the MLP Crimson Code Hackathon 2024 and Central Washington University for their support in this endeavor.

+## Connect With Us

+To learn more about the team or the application, check out our [About Page](http://localhost:3000/about) or return to the [Home Page](http://localhost:3000).

-## Learn More
+## Documentation

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+For more detailed information on advanced topics and troubleshooting, refer to the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+We hope you enjoy managing your tasks with the Priority Todo Manager!